Ethnography – Definition & How to Write

 In an ethnography, the key distinctions of the conducted study will determine the research approach you take.
 For instance, they may determine if you take either of the following research approach categories:

-Tips for the final format revision of your thesis
+Conduct a final format revision for a print of your thesis

 Open vs. Closed setting approaches